 (Generally fine to do if all retirement funds are in Roth IRAs and 401K)

-Clients with existing Traditional IRAs over $10K typically are not a good fit for the Backdoor Roth IRA.
+Clients with existing Traditional IRAs over $10K typically are not a good fit for the Backdoor Roth IRA because the IRS treats all the accounts as a single account when computing the taxes owed in the conversions.

 3. We can then explain the process.
 (Traditional non-deductible IRA -> convert -> Roth IRA)